 Notes

-- To store: Place leftover chicken salad recipe in an airtight container and store in the refrigerator for up to 4 days.
-Be sure and store the dressing separately to avoid sogginess.
+• To store: Store the chicken and salad vegetables in an airtight container in the fridge for up to 3 days.
+Keep the dressing separate and add it just before serving to prevent sogginess.

 Nutrition